The Complete Honest Hands-On Review Of Panasonic EVA1

 • Firstly, you’re cropping the sensor from S35mm to Micro 4/3rds size.

-• Secondly, it’s still pixel binned (internally it’s pixel binned from 4.4K to 2.2K then supersampled to 2K, externally it’s straight pixel binned from 4K to 2K).
+• Secondly, it’s still pixel-binned (internally, it’s pixel-binned from 4.4K to 2.2K and then supersampled to 2K; externally, it’s straight-pixel-binned from 4K to 2K).

-And, if recording internally, I’d recommend switching the color settings from log to broadcast gamma (scene files 3 and 4) and trying to make sure your WB and exposure are nailed perfectly to avoid problems in the grade.
+If recording internally, I recommend switching the color settings from log to broadcast gamma (scene files 3 and 4) and making sure your WB and exposure are nailed perfectly to avoid problems in the grade.

 Internal NDs up to 6 stops